Fracture: Brittle

 Sharp cracks (small $\rho$) and large defects (large $a$) both lower the fracture strength of the material.

-Recently, scientists have discovered supersonic fracture, the phenomenon of crack propagation faster than the speed of sound in a material.
-This phenomenon was recently also verified by experiment of fracture in rubber-like materials.
+As of 2010 scientists discovered supersonic fracture, the phenomenon of crack propagation faster than the speed of sound in a material.
+This phenomenon has also been verified by experiment with fracture in rubber-like materials.

 The basic sequence in a typical brittle fracture is: introduction of a flaw either before or after the material is put in service, slow and stable crack propagation under recurring loading, and sudden rapid failure when the crack reaches critical crack length based on the conditions defined by fracture mechanics.
 Brittle fracture may be avoided by controlling three primary factors: material fracture toughness (K_{c}), nominal stress level (σ), and introduced flaw size (a).
 Residual stresses, temperature, loading rate, and stress concentrations also contribute to brittle fracture by influencing the three primary factors.

 Under certain conditions, ductile materials can exhibit brittle behavior.
 Rapid loading, low temperature, and triaxial stress constraint conditions may cause ductile materials to fail without prior deformation.